 Let’s skirt around that particular debate, and apply an SEO expert’s commonsense to the concept of using related words within the content of a page/website to reinforce the primary keyword phrase being targeted.

 Logic suggests that a website selling insurance policies could reasonably be expected to use quite a broad range of related words within the text.
 Aside from singular and plural policy, policies, there may be industry acronyms & jargon, plus related adjectives and nouns; insure, insured, insurer, premium, premiums, property, contents, cover, coverage, plan, plans, protect, protection, protected, existing, pre-existing, application, applications, pricing, rates, specify, specified… on and on it goes!

 For any given website that contains very detailed information about a particular genre, product, service or industry, there is a high probability that it would also include a predictable range of related words, phrases and terms.
 For example, we might see;

 - hypernyms & hyponyms

 Search engine algorithms

 Search engine algorithms assess all the words within the site.
 These algorithms may be bereft of direct human interpretation but are based on mathematics, knowledge, experience and intelligence.
-They deliver very accurate relevance analysis.
+They deliver a very accurate relevance analysis.
 In the context of using related words or variations within your website, it is one good way of reinforcing the primary keyword phrase you wish to rank for, without over-use of exact-match keywords and phrases.

 By using synonyms, and a range of relevant nouns, verbs and adjectives, you may eliminate excessive repetition and more accurately describe your topic or theme and at the same time, increase the range of word associations your website will rank for.
-E.g. considering the term “Real Estate” the following options appear;
+For considering the term “Real Estate” the following options appear;

 - Variations or derived words; realtor, land agent, home for sale, house for sale, land for sale, house & land packages